B-Line (Sydney): Collaroy

 The Collaroy citybound bus stop is located on Pittwater Road, alongside the historic Arlington Amusement Hall.
 The northbound bus stop is located on Pittwater Road, between Fielding Avenue and Collaroy Street.

 Narrabeen

 The Narrabeen citybound bus stop is located on Pittwater Road, between Waterloo Street and Albert Street.
 The northbound bus stop is located on Pittwater Road with access to Berry Reserve.
 A commuter car park is available at this stop.

 Warriewood

 The Warriewood citybound bus stop is located on Pittwater Road, adjacent to North Narrabeen Reserve.
 The northbound bus stop is located on Pittwater Road, north of Jacksons Road, with access to Boondah Reserve.
 A commuter car park is available at this stop.

 Mona Vale

 Mona Vale is the northern terminus of the line.
-The B-Line drops passengers off on Barranjoey Road, between Pittwater Road and Park Street and picks up passengers on Barranjoey Road, near Kitchener Park.
+The B-Line drops passengers off on Barrenjoey Road, between Pittwater Road and Park Street and picks up passengers on Barrenjoey Road, near Kitchener Park.
 Commuters can change here for bus services towards Macquarie Centre, Gordon, Terrey Hills, McCarrs Creek & Palm Beach.
 A commuter car park is available at this stop.